The Purpose of Marketing Analytics Tools

-Thankfully, CRMs such as HubSpot and SalesForce are very talented at keeping their customer information organized properly, and HubSpot has decent reporting tools.
-The problem is that the reporting tools are only for their data.
-Yes, some CRM’s, such as HubSpot, let you integrate your Facebook ads and Google analytics, but they are not included in their reporting tools when it comes to comparing emails to ads to website visits… see what I mean yet?
+Thankfully, CRMs such as HubSpot and SalesForce are very talented at keeping their data organized properly, and HubSpot has decent reporting tools.
+The problem is that these marketing analytics tools report only their data.
+Yes, some CRM’s, such as HubSpot, let you integrate your Facebook ads and Google analytics, but they are not included in their reporting tools when it comes to comparing marketing emails to social media ad performance to website website traffic… see what I mean yet?

 How Do I Combine All of This Data?!